FAQs

 10. Is there anything like Companion Cycling in my area?

 There are plenty of specialised cycling opportunities elsewhere in London and much further afield.
 We don’t have an exhaustive list, but our links page lists the ones we currently know about.
-For a start, many of our cycles were supplied by London Recumbents, who hire out specialised cycles in Battersea and Dulwich Parks.
 We hope you enjoy exploring what is on offer, and let us know how they compare!

 Top of page